-When considering bankruptcy in Oklahoma it is important that you hire a who is familiar with Oklahoma exemptions.
+If you’re considering bankruptcy in Oklahoma it is important that you hire an attorney that’s familiar with Oklahoma exemptions.
 When you file bankruptcy a trustee is appointed to examine your property to identify what property can be sold to pay your creditors.
 However there are various laws that create exemptions which are used to protect property from a forced sale.
 Probably one of the most important exemptions is the one that protects your home.
 The homestead exemption.

 The Homestead Exemption

-Under Oklahoma law a person’s homestead is protected from liquidation to pay creditors.
-In Oklahoma a homestead, not located in a city, is defined as 160 acres.
-A homestead within a city or town, owned and occupied as a residence only, consist of only one (1) acre of land.
+As a general rule, when you file bankruptcy your personal and real property can be sold by the bankruptcy trustee to pay your creditors.
+This could include your home.
+However Federal and State law has been enacted to protect certain properties in bankruptcy.
+These laws are called exemptions.
+Exemptions protect a wide variety of things from wages to your homestead.
+Oklahoma law protects a person’s homestead from liquidation to pay creditors.
+Oklahoma law defines a homestead, which is not located in a city, as 160 acres.
+On the other hand, a homestead within a city or town, owned and occupied as a residence only, consist of only one (1) acre of land.
 However, under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, the homestead exemption, is limited in various ways.
 If a debtor acquired their home less than 1,215 days (40 months) before filing bankruptcy they may only exempt up to $125,000, regardless of a state’s exemption allowance.

 Other Bankruptcy Exemptions:

-Congress has enacted statutes which define what property shall be protected from forced sale to pay creditors.
+Congress has enacted statutes defining what property shall be protected from forced sale to pay creditors.
 Congress also allowed individual states to opt out of the federal exemption scheme.
 Oklahoma has opted out and enacted its own exemptions protecting property.
 Along with the homestead exemption Oklahoma has some of the best exemptions in the country.
-For example, in Oklahoma most of your personal property including a car and your retirement accounts are protected.
-Oklahoma has a wide variety of other exemptions which can be used when filing bankruptcy.

 Oklahoma Bankruptcy Legal Help